jamesgol/woocommerce-cart-stock-reducer/README.md

 ## Changelog ##
+### Dev ###
+* Change method that quantity in carts are calculated to be much more efficient (less queries)
+* Display quantity in carts on WooCommerce backend table
+* If WooCommerce 'Hide out of stock items from the catalog' feature is enabled make sure virtually out of stock items are not hidden (can be override with a filter)
+* Allow expiration time to be adjusted dynamically with 'wc_csr_expire_time_text' and 'wc_csr_expire_time' filters

 ### 2.10 ###
 * Fix issue where items that are actually out of stock show pending
 * Make sure we are backwards compatible with WooCommerce < 2.6